fbpx

 Arrival

-If you’re staying at the Royal Kona Resort, it’s super easy to find the luau.
+If you’re staying at the Royal Kona Resort, finding the luau is super easy.
 It’s located between the pool and the Lagoon Tower.
 You seriously can’t miss it.

 If you’re driving, you can get a reduced parking rate of $5 for the night.